saddlycoder/NixelOS/README.md

 # NixelOS

-NixelOS - OS Written in C and Assembly Laungage
+NixelOS - OS written  in C and Assembly Laungage

+Created with ❤️ by c4x team 😊